 Learn about real time internet video delivery on global scale and what factors are crucial to achieve a reliable video stream.

 A good example of this is YouTube.There are more than 6 billion hours of video each month watched by YouTube users.
-As you can imagine (or... maybe you literally can't do this) this causes a very high amount of traffic.
-If YouTube would be hosted on just one simple machine within the internet, every single videos would be delivered from this one machine.
-Every data request would have to be handled by this single server instance.
+As you can imagine (or… maybe you literally can’t do this) this causes a very high amount of traffic.
+If just one simple machine within the internet would host Youtube, it had to deliver every single video, also.
+This single instance would have to handle every data request on the platform.

 Apart from the fact that this would be highly inefficient, think about latency.